ckuly/BudgetWise/README.md

     - Use the dashboard to add expenses, incomes, and savings goals.
 3. **View Trends**: Visualize spending patterns and savings progress.
 4. **Export Reports**: Download financial summaries as needed.

 ---

-## Contributing

-Contributions are welcome!
-Follow these steps:

-1. Fork the repository.
-2. Create a feature branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -m 'Add feature-name'`
-4. Push to the branch: `git push origin feature-name`
-5. Submit a pull request.
----

-## License

-This project is licensed under the [MIT License](LICENSE).

----